madm4tty/Cities/README.md

 This is a SQLite DB file generated from a csv (city data does not change frequently): https://public.opendatasoft.com/explore/dataset/geonames-all-cities-with-a-population-1000

+Libraries
+Pandas - For dataframes
+sqlite3 - For DB file
+Haversine - Calculate the distance between two points on Earth using their latitude and longitude

 Design:
 - Get user location (latitude and longitude coordinates in decimal format)
-- Take target city from input
+- Take target city from input query
 - Lookup target city from SQLite database to confirm unique id code and coordinates
-- If there are multiple matches, confirm target country from input
+- If there are multiple matches on the name, confirm target country from input
-- If there are still multiple matches, default to city with largest population
+- If there are still multiple matches on the name, default to the city with largest population
 - When a single match is obtained, record the id, population and coordinates
-- Find the nearest city to the user location with the closest match in population:-
+- Find the nearest city to the user city with the closest match in population:-
-  - Search the database and match the nearest latitude value
-  - Search the database and match the nearest Longitude value
+  - create a smaller sub dataframe (sub_df) by constraining by country (and possibly population?)
+  - Look into ways to further constraining sub dataframe
+  - Loop through dataset and create new column with distance measurement using Haversine (sorted ascending) from user coordinates
+  - Loop through dataset and determine closest match in population size
-  - Check the population of the city
+  - Return city info
-  - record the UID of each rejected city and disregard for the next pass
-  - repeat the above until the population matches